MendyK/MKWeatherUndergroundKit/README.md

 `MKWeatherRequest` - Represents a single request to the Weather Underground API
 ##CocoaPods

-To use this with CocoaPods, add `pod 'MKWeatherUndergroundKit', '~> 0.4'` to your podfile
+To use this with CocoaPods, add `pod 'MKWeatherUndergroundKit'` to your podfile

 ##License
 The MIT License (MIT)